Production Records

-A TTB Batch Record is the legally-required record of a single physical batch’s production for federal alcohol compliance.
-Every batch with compliance_regime = ttb must have one before it can move to Closed.
+A production record is the legally-required record of a single physical batch’s production for federal alcohol compliance.
+Every batch under the TTB compliance regime must have one before it can move to Closed.
 The records aggregate up into the Monthly TTB Report that gets filed with the Alcohol and Tobacco Tax and Trade Bureau.

 TTB = Alcohol and Tobacco Tax and Trade Bureau, the federal agency that regulates beverage alcohol producers in the US.
 DSP = Distilled Spirits Plant, the federal designation for a permitted distillery.